 Two one-year Magnetic Resonance Imaging (MRI) fellowship positions (brochure) are offered each year.
 The fellowship features intensive involvement in clinical and research MRI with emphasis on chest, abdomen, pelvis, and vascular MRI.
-This training program is intended to prepare the fellows for a successful career in either academic or private practice and to become a driving force to promote advanced MRI in their practice.
+The training program is intended to prepare the fellows for a successful career in either academic or private practice and to become a driving force to promote advanced MRI in their practice.

 Ivan Pedrosa, M.D.

 Body MRI Faculty & Researchers

 - Wendy Chuang, M.D.